JBurrellIRL/ProjectFive/README.md

 ```

 ### Create files / directories
-- Create three directories in the main directory; media, static and templates.
+- Create three folders in the main directory; media, static and templates.
-- Create a file named "Procfile" in the main directory and add the following: web: gunicorn project-name.wsgi
+- Create a "Procfile" in the main directory and add the following: web: gunicorn project-name.wsgi

 ### Update Heroku Config Vars
-Add the following Config Vars in Heroku:
+Add the following Config Vars in the Heroku Settings tab:
 | Variable Name         | Value (Where to find this info)                                                 |
 |-----------------------|---------------------------------------------------------------------------------|
 | AWS_ACCESS_KEY_ID     | AWS CSV                                                                         |